-Removing Pet Stains and Odors
+How to Remove Pet Stains and Odors

-Accidents happen; here's how to clean up
+Accidents happen; here's how to clean up and eliminate the smell

-To clean carpeted areas and upholstery
+Carpeted areas and upholstery

 For "new" stains (those that are still wet):

 - Soak up as much of the urine as possible: Place a thick layer of paper towels on the wet spot, and cover that with a thick layer of newspaper.
 If possible, put newspaper under the soiled area as well.
 Stand on this padding for about a minute, and repeat until the area is barely damp.

 - If possible, put the fresh, urine-soaked paper towel in your pet’s designated “bathroom area.”